yeojz/otplib/apps/docs/guide/v11-adapter.md

 Strict secret length checks (> 16 bytes) are enforced due to security requirements in the v13 core.

 ::: warning Legacy Secrets
-If your existing secrets are shorter than 16 bytes, you may need to override guardrails for backward compatibility.
-This is not done by default to preserve security.
-See [Danger Zone - Guardrails](/guide/danger-zone#guardrails) for details.
+Generate or verify calls with secrets shorter than 16 bytes (measured after Base32 decoding, where applicable) will now throw `SecretTooShortError`.
+The minimum is not relaxed by default, to preserve security.
+If you need to keep accepting shorter legacy secrets, override the `MIN_SECRET_BYTES` guardrail.
+See [Danger Zone - Guardrails](/guide/danger-zone#guardrails) for the override and [Troubleshooting - SecretTooShortError](/guide/troubleshooting#secrettooshorterror) for examples.
 :::

 ::: tip See Also